rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 ",hello,this is a message for the submariner demo! :),hello from the aws-sub1 frontend!!"
 ```

-And that's how the Redis-Master in the cluster1 sync properly the data to the redis-slave in the cluster2.
+And that's how the Redis-Master in cluster1 properly syncs the data to the redis-slave in cluster2.

 Thanks for reading and hope that you enjoyed the blog post as much as I did writing it.